DucManhPhan/DucManhPhan.github.io/_posts/2019-04-28-Repository-pattern.md

 ## Related Patterns
 - Data Mapper

-    This pattern describes how to map data to different sachems.
+    This pattern describes how to map data to different schemas.
 It is often used to map between a data store and a domain model.

 - Unit of Work
     This pattern keeps track of everything that happens during a business transaction that affects the database.
 At the conclusion of the transaction, it determines how to update the database to conform to the changes.